Idler-Free Multi-Channel Discrimination via Multipartite Probe States: Methods

-Here we collect expressions for the classical fidelities using optimal coherent states, which can then be used to derive exact error-bounds, and benchmark quantum advantage.
-The optimal coherent/classical state for pure loss channels is given by \cite{PatternRecog},
+Here we collect expressions for the classical fidelities using optimal coherent states for the multi-channel discrimination settings explicitly studied in this work.
+These can then be used to derive exact error-bounds, and benchmark quantum advantage.
+The best classical protocol for discriminating a single pure-loss channel is achieved by a block protocol using coherent states.
+Indeed, the optimal (energy constrained) $M$-copy, single-mode coherent state given by \cite{PatternRecog},

-where $M, N_S$ are probe copy number and input energy respectively.
-Probing a single pure loss channel which is either transmissivity $\eta_B$ or $\eta_T$, the fidelity between the two possible output states is given by
+where $N_S$ is the mean photon number of the signal state.
+If a single pure-loss channel possesses transmissivity $\eta_B$ or $\eta_T$, the fidelity between the two possible single-copy output states is given by

-For additive noise channels, $\tau=1$ and the task is to discriminate between background/target noise $\nu_{j} > 0$.
+For $m$-length multi-channels, we simply use $m$ single mode coherent states to discriminate each channel independently.
+For additive noise channels, $\tau=1$ and the task is to discriminate between background/target noise $\nu_{B},\nu_T > 0$.
 The optimal classical input state is just the $m$-copy vacuum state $\ket{0}^{\otimes m}$, since displacements or phase shifts have no impact on the output states from the channel.
-The single probe copy fidelity between output states can be written as \cite{OptEnvLoc},
+The single probe copy fidelity between the potential single-mode output states can be written as \cite{OptEnvLoc},